syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/requirement-to-use-syncfusion-with-github.md

 ---
 layout: post
-title: About Essential Studio Licensing | Syncfusion
+title: Requirement to use Syncfusion with GitHub | Syncfusion
-description: Learn here about publishing the Syncfusion Essential Studio license key in open sources.
+description: Learn the requirement for using Syncfusion Essential Studio license keys when publishing source code to GitHub or other public repositories.
 platform: common
 control: Essential Studio
 documentation: ug